 ●Thrombocytopenia associated with preeclampsia/eclampsia and the HELLP syndrome and their distinction from thrombotic thrombocytopenic purpura-hemolytic uremic syndrome (TTP-HUS)

 An overall approach to the patient with thrombocytopenia is discussed separately.
-(See "Approach to the adult patient with thrombocytopenia" and "Evaluation and management of thrombocytopenia by primary care physicians".)
+(See "Approach to the adult with unexplained thrombocytopenia".)

 Platelet counts are within the normal range of 150,000 to 450,000/microL in the vast majority of women during normal pregnancies, however they may be slightly lower, on average, than in healthy, nonpregnant women [4-6].